-We just concluded the third and final installment to the series, “Chardonnay Three-Way,” with a guide to some Chardonnay and food pairing ideas!
-Check out our guide to food and wine pairing as well.
+We just concluded the third and final installment to the video series, “Chardonnay Three-Way,” with a guide to some Chardonnay and food pairing ideas!

 We’ll tasted a California Chardonnay, An Argentinian Chardonnay, and a Burgundy.